-Migration, Hukou Conversion, and Social Stratification in Contemporary China
+2. Migration, hukou conversion, and social stratification in contemporary China

 The hukou system and individual attempts to achieve residential or/and hukou mobility have reshaped social stratification in contemporary China.
 Fig. 1 represents our stylized summary of the process.
-For simplicity, it omits rural-to-rural and urban-to-urban informal migration-that is, migration without hukou change.
+For simplicity, it omits rural-to-rural and urban-to-urban migration that does not involve hukou status change.
 Two streams of population migration are reshaping the dualistic (urban vs. rural) structure of Chinese society buttressed by the hukou system.
-First, a large and increasing flow of rural people are moving to urban areas without being able to convert their hukou from rural to urban.
-These "informal" migrants (known as liudong renkou, literally "floating population") are primarily driven by economic motivations and on average do achieve substantial upward mobility in economic terms (Liu et al., 2003; Liang, 2004; Xie, 2007; Treiman and Lu, 2009).
+First, a large and increasing number of rural people are moving to urban areas without being able to convert their hukou from rural to urban.
+These "informal migrants4 are driven primarily by economic motivations and on average achieve substantial upward mobility in economic terms (Liu et al., 2003; Liang, 2004; Xie, 2007; Treiman and Lu, 2009).
 However, they do not do as well economically as people with urban local hukou status and, in addition, they experience institutional discrimination against rural hukou holders.
-Access to public schools, health care, and certain types of housing, jobs, and insurance are restricted to local residents, or are more limited and more expensive for those lacking local registration, which usually is impossible to obtain without obtaining an urban hukou.
+Access to public schools, health care, and certain types of housing, jobs, and insurance were restricted to local residents, or were more limited and more expensive for those lacking local registration, which usually was impossible to obtain without obtaining an urban hukou.
 Informal migrants can be regarded as a second, subordinate, class in urban society, constituting a new marginal urban population (Stratum 2 in Fig. 1) that lies between the traditional urban (Stratum 1 in Fig. 1) and rural (Stratum 3 in Fig. 1) sectors of China.
-In contrast, a small fraction of rural people successfully overcome the hukou-based institutional barrier by converting their hukou to urban status, mainly through the acquisition of tertiary or technical secondary education, and, in consequence, enjoy the same social welfare benefits as do people from urban origins.
+In contrast, a small fraction of rural people have successfully overcome the hukou-based institutional barrier by converting their hukou to urban status, mainly through the acquisition of tertiary or technical secondary education, and, in consequence, enjoy the same social welfare benefits as do people from urban origins.